-Inter-market analysis is based on the principle that all markets are interrelated and influence each other.
+Inter-market analysis is based on the principle that all markets (namely equities, bonds, currencies and commodities) are interrelated and influence each other.
 Here, technicians look for inflection points in one market as a warning sign to start looking for a change in another related market.
-To identify these inter-market relationships, a commonly used tool is the relative strength analysis.
-The relative strength analysis can also be used to identify the strongest performing securities in a sector and to identify the sectors of the equity market to invest in.
-Lastly, observations based on inter-market analysis can also help in allocating funds across securities from different countries.
+To identify these inter-market relationships, a commonly used tool is the relative strength analysis (covered earlier).

 Relative strength analysis can be used in many ways such as:

 The following chart compares the relative strength of 10-year treasury bonds with S&P 500.

 The chart shows clear periods of both outperformance and underperformance of T-bonds relative to the S&P 500.
 Inflection points in this chart occur in 2000, 2003, 2007, and 2009.
 These points could have been used as signals to move funds between these asset classes.

 Relative strength analysis can be used to further identify the strongest performing sectors within an asset class; and the strongest performing securities within that sector.

 Inter-market analysis can also help measure the relative performance of major equity benchmarks from different countries.
 These observations can help decide how much funds to allocate across different countries.